 Subject: Dialogue between scientist, priest and philosopher

-Thank you for your email of 30 March, with your first essay for the Philosophy of Mind program, in response to the question, 'Write an imaginary dialogue between a scientist, a priest and a philosopher concerning the nature and existence of the soul, illustrating what is characteristic about the approach of philosophy.'
+Thank you for your e-mail of 28 October, with your first assignment for the Philosophy of Mind program, 'A dialogue between a Scientist, a Priest and a Philosopher'.

 All the best,